-The Lewisham Safeguarding Children Partnership (LSCP) developed a document following consultation with partners in October 2016 and this was revised in January 2019, for professionals to determine the levels of need when making a judgement and assessment of the child and their family.
+The Lewisham Safeguarding Children Partnership (LSCP) has developed a document following consultation with partners in October, for professionals to determine the levels of need when making a judgement and assessment of the child and their family.
 This document provides advice and guidance regarding the level of support and intervention children and their families may require.

 Before making a referral to the MASH, professionals should consider if the needs identified can be met within their own agency, or by other professionals already involved with the family.
-This is usually relevant for children who have universal or additional needs and this is often referred to as Level 1 or 2 support as demonstrated in the Thresholds Guidance.
+This is usually relevant for children who have universal or additional needs and this is often referred to as Level 1 or 2 support as demonstrated in the Thresholds Guidance available on the Lewisham MASH wesbite.